mariodelgado/mariodelgado.github.io/MWE/README.md

 #Documentation for Mobile Web Extensions

-<p>Mobile Web Extensions (MWE) are a set of frameworks selected by the Mosaic team to help our clients build consistent and content-rich web pages that serve as an extention to the currently native modules that are currently offered on the Mosaic Platform.
-A MWE is best used in cases where the data is more static than dynamic (news feeds, etc.)</p>
+Mobile Web Extensions (MWE) are a set of frameworks selected by the Mosaic team to help our clients build consistent and content-rich web pages that serve as an extention to the currently native modules that are currently offered on the Mosaic Platform.
+A MWE is best used in cases where the data is more static than dynamic (news feeds, etc.).
+An implementation of a MWE is

 What is a MWE Capable of?
 ===